 Gov. Mike Parson on Nov.
-13 called for the special legislative session now underway on a supplemental budget to be expanded to include giving liability protection to health care providers as it relates to their response to a declared state of emergency; product liability protection "for any person who designs, manufactures, labels, sells, distributes or donates products" in response to a declared state of emergency; and premises liability protection for exposure claims related to a declared state of emergency.
+13 called for the special legislative session to be expanded to include giving liability protection to health care providers as it relates to their response to a declared state of emergency; product liability protection "for any person who designs, manufactures, labels, sells, distributes or donates products" in response to a declared state of emergency; and premises liability protection for exposure claims related to a declared state of emergency.

 "None of these groups should be penalized for their efforts to respond to a declared state of emergency," Parson said.
 "They must be able to continue operating and serving the public without risk of unnecessary and senseless claims."

 Sen. Ed Emery, R-Lamar, filed a bill in response to Parson's call, and Emery's bill and a committee substitute for it were heard before the Senate's Government Reform committee Tuesday afternoon and into the evening.

 US panel to decide who should get first COVID-19 shotsRead more

 During the more than two-hour hearing, however, committee members made note of reports on social media that Parson no longer wanted the bill to move forward, and the spokeswoman for Parson's office later confirmed to the News Tribune that was the governor's stance but did not immediately provide further details.

 Emery said the discussion would still benefit related legislation, regardless of when it's filed and acted upon.